Did Kellyanne Conway just break the federal ethics rules by plugging Ivanka Trump's clothing line?

 My daughter Ivanka has been treated so unfairly by @Nordstrom.
 She is a great person -- always pushing me to do the right thing!
 Terrible!— Donald J. Trump (@realDonaldTrump) February 8, 2017

+"Clearly, the Trumps feel some of this is related to politics.
+But whether that's true or not, these marketing battles need to be fought by Ivanka and her company," Peter Schweizer, the author of Clinton Cash, told the Washington Post.
+"They cannot and should not be fought by government employees and the White House.
+It's time to move beyond the mind-set and the role of a businessman and assume the mantle of commander of chief.”

-When asked about the president's tweet Wednesday, White House press secretary Sean Spicer condemned Nordstrom's announcement as a "direct attack" on the president.
+When asked about the president's tweet Wednesday, White House Press Secretary Sean Spicer condemned Nordstrom's announcement as a "direct attack" on the president.

 The White House did not respond to a request for comment on Conway's remarks.